SamuelBG13/robo-cheesecake/readme.md

 ## robo-cheesecake Readme :cake:
-An engine for learning probabilistic movement primitives from demonstrations in joint space, for a Panda robot from Franka Emika.
+An engine for learning probabilistic movement primitives from demonstrations in joint space.
+Implemented and tested on a Panda robot from Franka Emika.
 Check `engine.py` for the code.
+Released in Open Source with an MIT License.

     The methods implemented were adapted for two papers by the labs of Jan Peters in Tübingen and Darmstadt.